Caribbean Sea: Climate

 Tropical cyclones are a threat to the nations that rim the Caribbean Sea.
 While landfalls are infrequent, the resulting loss of life and property damage makes them a significant hazard to life in the Caribbean.
 Tropical cyclones that impact the Caribbean often develop off the West coast of Africa and make their way west across the Atlantic Ocean toward the Caribbean, while other storms develop in the Caribbean itself.
-The Caribbean hurricane season as a whole lasts from June through November, with the majority of hurricanes occurring during August and September.
-On average around nine tropical storms form each year, with five reaching hurricane strength.
+The Caribbean hurricane season lasts from June to November, with the majority of hurricanes occurring during August and September.
+On average, around nine tropical storms form each year, with five reaching hurricane strength.
 According to the National Hurricane Center 385 hurricanes occurred in the Caribbean between 1494 and 1900.

 Flora and fauna

 The region has a high level of biodiversity and many species are endemic to the Caribbean.

 Vegetation

 The vegetation of the region is mostly tropical but differences in topography, soil and climatic conditions increase species diversity.
 Where there are porous limestone terraced islands these are generally poor in nutrients.
 It is estimated that 13,000 species of plants grow in the Caribbean of which 6,500 are endemic.
 For example, guaiac wood (Guaiacum officinale), the flower of which is the national flower of Jamaica and the Bayahibe rose (Pereskia quisqueyana) which is the national flower of the Dominican Republic and the ceiba which is the national tree of both Puerto Rico and Guatemala.
 The mahogany is the national tree of the Dominican Republic and Belize.
 The caimito (Chrysophyllum cainito) grows throughout the Caribbean.
 In coastal zones there are coconut palms and in lagoons and estuaries are found thick areas of black mangrove and red mangrove (Rhizophora mangle).